-The results of these interviews were then used to develop the baseline direct job, revenue and income impacts for the business sectors and job categories associated with the cargo activity at the marine terminals in the 40 individual port districts for which specific impact models were developed.
+The results of these interviews were then used to develop the baseline direct job, revenue and income impacts for the business sectors and job categories associated with the cargo activity at the marine terminals in the 41 individual port districts for which specific impact models were developed.

 Total state and local tax impacts generated by the cargo activity on the St. Lawrence were estimated from several sources.
-The U.S. tax impacts were estimated from income indices developed by the Tax Foundation and the US Bureau of Census, "State and Local Government Finances," while the Canadian tax impacts were estimated based on data provided to Martin Associates by Revenue Canada.
-In addition, adjustments were made to reflect the different tax relationships in Quebec at the federal level.
+The U.S. tax impacts were estimated from income indices developed by the Tax Foundation and the U.S. Bureau of Census, "State and Local Government Finances," while the Canadian tax impacts were estimated based on data from Revenue Canada, CANSIM and the Broadbent Institute.

-3.3 Induced Impacts
+3.3.
+INDUCED IMPACTS

 Induced impacts are those generated by the purchases of individuals directly employed as a result of port and terminal activity.
-For example, a portion of the personal earnings received by those directly employed due to activity at the marine terminals is used for purchases of goods and services, both regionally, as well as out-ofregion.
+For example, a portion of the personal earnings received by those directly employed due to activity at the marine terminals is used for purchases of goods and services, both regionally, as well as out-of-region.
 These purchases, in turn, create additional jobs in the region; these jobs are classified as "induced".

-To estimate these induced jobs for the 19 U.S. Great Lakes ports, the study team developed a state personalearnings multiplier (for each state in which a port was located) from data provided by the U.S. Bureau of Economic Analysis, Regional Income Division.
+To estimate these induced jobs for the 19 U.S. Great Lakes ports, the study team developed a state personal-earnings multiplier (for each state in which a port was located) from data provided by the U.S. Bureau of Economic Analysis, Regional Income Division.
 This personal-earnings multiplier was used to estimate the total personal earnings generated in the state as a result of the activity at the specific Great Lakes port within that state.
-A portion of this total personal-earnings impact was next allocated to specific local purchases (as determined from consumption data for the relevant state residents), as developed from the U.S. Bureau of Labor Statistics, Consumer Expenditure Survey, 2015.
+A portion of this total personal earnings impact was next allocated to specific local purchases (as determined from consumption data for the relevant state residents), as developed from the U.S. Bureau of Labor Statistics, Consumer Expenditure Survey, 2022.
 These purchases were next converted into retail and wholesale induced jobs in the state economy - by combining the purchases with the jobs-to-sales ratios in the supplying industries.
-A portion of the retail purchases was allocated to wholesale purchases, based on industryspecific data developed from the U.S. Bureau of Census, 2012 Economic Census.
+A portion of the retail purchases was allocated to wholesale purchases, based on industry-specific data developed from the U.S. Bureau of Census, 2017 Economic Census.
 These wholesale purchases were combined with the relevant jobs-to-sales ratios for the wholesale industries associated with the local purchases.
 These ratios were developed at the state level in which the specific port was located.

-To estimate the induced impacts associated with the cargo moving via the 21 Canadian ports, personalincome multipliers for the waterborne transportation sector in Ontario and Quebec were developed by Statistics Canada, Industry Accounts Division and provided to Martin Associates.
-Martin Associates developed the distribution of purchases by type of purchase (food at home, food in restaurants, housing, apparel, home furnishings, transportation, medical care, etc.) for each province - using data provided by Statistics Canada (2015 base data).
-The associated supplying industry jobs-to-sales ratios on a provincial level were also supplied to Martin Associates by Statistics Canada (Provincial Input-Output Models).
+To estimate the induced impacts associated with the cargo moving via the 22 Canadian ports, personal-income multipliers for the waterborne transportation sector in Ontario and Quebec were developed by Statistics Canada, Industry Accounts Division and provided to Martin Associates.
+Martin Associates developed the distribution of purchases by type of purchase (food at home, food in restaurants, housing, apparel, home furnishings, transportation, medical care, etc.) for each province using data provided by Statistics Canada (2022 base data).
+The associated supplying industry jobs-to-sales ratios on a provincial level were also supplied to Martin Associates by Statistics Canada (Provincial Input-Output Models 2018).

 These ratios included the retail and wholesale re-spending impacts.
-The personal consumption expenditures from the port activity were then combined with these job multipliers to estimate the "consumption" induced impacts by the province in which each of the 21 Canadian ports are located.
+The personal consumption expenditures from the port activity were then combined with these job multipliers to estimate the "consumption" induced impacts by the province in which each of the 22 Canadian ports are located.